anmoldp7/SPOJ-List/README.md

 # SPOJ-List
-Solution to some problems I solved on SPOJ.
+Some solutions to SPOJ problems.